Rochester Institute of Technology: Athletics

 RIT was a long-time member of the Empire 8, an NCAA Division III athletic conference, but moved to the Liberty League beginning with the 2011–2012 academic year.
 All of RIT's teams compete at the Division III level, with the exception of the men's and women's ice hockey programs.
 Those teams play at the Division I level in Atlantic Hockey America, formed after the 2023–24 season by the merger of the Tigers' former hockey homes of the men-only Atlantic Hockey Association and the women-only College Hockey America.
 In 2010, the men's ice hockey team was the first ever from the Atlantic Hockey Association to reach the NCAA tournament semi-finals: The Frozen Four.

 In 2011–2012, the RIT women's ice hockey team had a regular season record of 28–1–1, and won the NCAA Division III national championship, defeating the defending champion Norwich University 4–1.
 The women's team had carried a record of 54–3–3 over their past two regular seasons leading up to that point.
 The women's hockey team then moved from Division III to Division I. Starting in the 2012–2013 season, the women's team played in the College Hockey America conference.
 In 2014–2015, the team became eligible for NCAA Division I postseason play.

 In 2021, the RIT men's lacrosse team beat Salisbury in double overtime to take the NCAA Division III national championship.
 In 2022, the RIT men's lacrosse team won a second national title, following a 12–10 victory over Union College.

 RIT's Alpine Ski Club competes at United States Collegiate Ski & Snowboard Association (USCSA), which uses NCAA II competition and academic standards.
 The varsity Alpine Ski Team competes at the USCSA Mid East Region.

 Tom Coughlin, coach of the NFL's 2008 and 2012 Super Bowl champion New York Giants, taught physical education and was the head coach of the RIT Men's Varsity Football team for four seasons in the early 1970s.
 Overseeing RIT football's transition from a club sport to an NCAA Division III team, this was the first head coaching job of Coughlin's career with him calling his time at RIT "a great experience."

 Since 1968 RIT's hockey teams played at Frank Ritter Memorial Ice Arena on campus.
 In 2010, RIT began raising money for a new arena.
 In 2011, B. Thomas Golisano and the Polisseni Foundation donated $4.5 million for the new arena, which came to be named the Gene Polisseni Center.

+RIT opened Judson Stadium in 2026 as the home for its men's and women’s soccer and lacrosse programs, completing a five-year overhaul of the university's outdoor athletics facilities.